timker/docs/docs/_documentation/NetCore-Razor.md

 Driven by our preference for
-[API-first style of Web Development](https://github.com/ServiceStackApps/EmailContacts#api-first-development) we never saw value in the boilerplate required in MVC's forced Controller and Action pattern so we instead developed our own [ServiceStack Razor Pages](http://razor.netcore.io) which let you develop dynamic Web Pages using Razor to generate the HTML view of your existing Services - saving you from maintaining a parallel Controller implementation that's limited to just Web Pages.
+[API-first style of Web Development](https://github.com/ServiceStackApps/EmailContacts#api-first-development) we've developed our own [ServiceStack Razor Pages](http://razor.netcore.io) which lets you develop dynamic Web Pages using Razor to generate the HTML view of your existing Services - saving you from maintaining a parallel Controller implementation that's limited to just Web Pages.
 The benefits of an API-first approach is that you'll naturally get a well-defined servicified interface which can be consumed by all